Skip to content

 Because marriage was so important in ancient Israel, scribes wrote the terms of betrothal.
 Scribes usually wrote the ketubah inside a Jerusalem window, surrounded by beautiful artwork.
 Families often framed it and kept it in their homes, sometimes cherishing it as a family heirloom.

-Neither by the blood of goats and calves, but by his own blood he entered in once into the holy place, having obtained eternal redemption for us.
+Neither by the blood of goats and calves, but by his own blood, he entered once into the holy place, having obtained eternal redemption for us.
 (Hebrews 9:12)

-Even when the enemy of our soul has led us away captive, Jesus agrees to redeem us.
+Even when the enemy of our souls has led us away captive, Jesus agrees to redeem us.
 The Bridegroom loves his bride.

 4. Mohar and Mattan (Bride Price)